BrianSturgis/JanWeek5project/README.md

 ## Application Description

-This web application will take a person's age in years and create a class that does the following:
+This web application will take a person's age in years and do the following:

 - Returns their age in Mercury years.
 (A Mercury year is .24 Earth years.)
 - Returns their age in Venus years.
 (A Venus year is .62 Earth years.)